noir-lang/noir/docs/docs/developers/tutorials/writing_token_contract.md

 ### Unconstrained functions

 Unconstrained functions can be thought of as view functions from Solidity--they only return information from the contract storage or compute and return data without modifying contract storage.

-The `compute_note_hash_and_nullifier` function allows contract devs to specify how to compute notes and nullifiers.
-This must be included in every contract because it depends on the storage slots, which are defined when we set up storage.

 ## Contract dependencies